Bit-Nation/nation-framework/README.md

 #### Upgrading the nations contract
 To upgrade the nations contract, make sure you are the current owner of the contract.
 You can check with a simple `nationInstance.owner()`, since owner is a public state variable.
+You can change the owner of the contract with `nationInstance.changeOwner(address newOwner)` which will fire off a `OwnerChanged(address indexed newOwner)` event.
+Note that this function can only be called from the current owner.

 You can also check the current version with `nationInstance.NationCoreVersion()`.

 To upgrade the nation, run `nationInstance.upgradeNation(address newNationContract)` with the address of the deployed new nation contract.
+This will fire off a `UpgradeNation(address indexed newNation)` event

 #### Creating and setting a nation's properties